Skip to main content

 Required Documents

-• Government-issued ID for beneficiary, executor, or trustee
+• Government-issued ID for the beneficiary, executor, or successor trustee

-• Letters Testamentary or Administration (if no TOD designation)
+• Letters Testamentary or Letters of Administration when there is no TOD beneficiary and no surviving joint owner

-Processing timelines at Ally Invest: Ally contacts within 7 business days of document receipt.
+Processing timelines at Ally Invest: Claim is opened on the phone call; document review follows once Ally Invest and Apex receive the packet.
 Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.

-Documentation required by Ally Invest includes Certified copy of death certificate, Government-issued ID for beneficiary, executor, or trustee, and Letters Testamentary or Administration (if no TOD designation), along with additional paperwork that varies by account type.
+Documentation required by Ally Invest includes Written notice of the death from the estate's representative or the surviving joint owner (required by Customer Agreement Section 28), Certified copy of the death certificate, and Government-issued ID for the beneficiary, executor, or successor trustee, along with additional paperwork that varies by account type.
 All death certificates and court documents must be certified copies.

 Frequently asked questions

 When the deceased had multiple Ally Invest investment accounts, some may need separate claims while others can be handled together.
-The Ally Invest Estate Services can clarify what's needed for each account type.
+The Ally Invest Securities can clarify what's needed for each account type.

 Ally Invest